 - Well-labeled images

 - Relevant links and references

 - Complete sentences with good spelling and grammar

 - Standards-compliant HTML

 - Unique and relevant page titles

 Now, you can choose your side of SEO wisely, my personal advice to you is, go with White hat SEO.

-Now, here comes an interesting thing, curious to know?
-It’s a Gray hat SEO.
-Probably as a beginner you heard it first.
+Now, here comes an interesting thing, Gray hat SEO.
+Probably as a beginner you heard it for the first time.
 It lies between ‘black hat vs white hat’ that I’m going to address.